stfc/PSyclone/doc/developer_guide/working_practises.rst

 option to do some limited compilation of generated code (via the ``--compile`` flag) this is currently not enabled on Travis.
-Note that a bash script is possibly not the best choice for implementing this functionality and it might be better handled by a Makefile.
+Note that a bash script is possibly not the best choice for implementing this functionality and it might be better handled by a Makefile (issue #713).
+That would also allow support to be added for running the examples for a specific domain rather than for all of them.

 By default, the Travis configuration uses ``pip`` to install the dependencies required by PSyclone before running the test suite.
 This